kcl-ddh/kiln/docs/source/index.rst

 Kiln documentation
 ==================

 Kiln is an open source multi-platform framework for building and deploying complex websites whose source content is primarily in XML.
-It brings together various independent software components into an integrated whole that provides the infrastructure and base functionality for such sites.
+It brings together various independent software components, with `Apache Cocoon`_ at their centre, into an integrated whole that provides the infrastructure and base functionality for such sites.

-Kiln is developed and maintained by a team at the Department of Digital Humanities (DDH), King’s College London.
+Kiln is developed and maintained by a team at the `Department of Digital Humanities`_ (DDH), King’s College London.
 Over the past years and versions, Kiln (formerly called xMod) has been used to generate more than 50 websites which have very different source materials and customised functionality.
-Since DDH has in-house guidelines for using TEI P5 to create websites, Kiln makes use of certain TEI markup conventions.
+Since DDH has in-house guidelines for using `TEI P5`_ to create websites, Kiln makes use of certain TEI markup conventions.
 However, it has been adapted to work on a variety of flavours of TEI and other XML vocabularies, and has been used to publish data held in relational databases.

 Support
 -------

-See our `issue tracker <https://github.com/kcl-ddh/kiln/issues>`_.
+See our `issue tracker`_\.

 Requirements
 ------------